jameshub97/Agent_Based_System/README.md

-# Agent_Based_System
+# Multi Agent Transactions
-Multi-ageent automated transactions between brokers, buyers, and sellers in the context of buying and selling books.
+Automated transactions between brokers, buyers, and sellers in the context of buying and selling books.